Domestic violence is defined as patterns of behavior in a relationship used to gain power and control over a partner.

 Domestic abuse varies in frequency and severity.
 It’s often difficult to determine in the “honeymoon” stages of a relationship if a partner will become abusive.
 People who abuse often seem wonderful and perfect in the early days of a relationship.
 Typically, they are on their best behavior to lure you in and create dependency, but gradually become more aggressive and controlling as your relationship continues.
 It makes sense since you probably wouldn’t stay in a relationship with a person who revealed their abusive behavior in the beginning.

-Over time, an abuser, or batterer, may use any combination of tactics of abuse – physical, economic, emotional, and sexual – to terrorize, intimidate, manipulate, and gain control over you, their victim.
+Over time, an abuser may use many combinations of tactics of abuse – physical, economic, emotional, and sexual – to terrorize, intimidate, manipulate, and gain control over you, their victim.

 > PHYSICAL ABUSE - is the intentional use of physical force with the potential for causing you harm, injury, or even death.